jonccrawley/passhash/README.md

 ```

 ### GET /shutdown
+This endpoint will shutdown the service.

+---
+**Warning**
-This endpoint will shutdown the service, warning this will reset all the data in the service as it is a in memory service.
+This will reset all the data in the service as it is a in-memory service.
+---

+#### Response
+The service will return an OK if able to shutdown

 Example Request
 ```bash